Tipser/slate/docs-v3/elements/source/includes/_components.md

 When onAddToCart is being dispatched the handlers are triggered with object with cart size of type string and product of type TipserProductModel.

-## `TipserElementsProvider`
+## TipserElementsProvider

-Entry point to Tipser Elements (providing a context for other elements living inside it).
-Every other element documented here needs to be below `TipserElementsProvider` in the React elements hierarchy.
+The entry point to Tipser Elements (providing a context for other elements living inside it).
+Every other element documented here needs to be located below `TipserElementsProvider` in the React elements hierarchy.

 | prop name | description                                                                                                      | type   | required | default value    |
 | --------- | ---------------------------------------------------------------------------------------------------------------  | ------ | -------- | ---------------- |